 How to signal for help in winter

-The best methods are the same year round: fires, flares, large branches spelling out SOS or HELP in an open clearing.
+The best methods are the same year round: fires, flares, or things like large branches spelling out V or X in an open clearing.

 Snow can be useful, but isn’t as preferable.
 You can try stomping out a message in the snow, as these two mountain climbers did in a 2015 Alaska incident that lead to their rescue.
 Try to get down to dark earth and/or fill it with debris so the letters have a higher contrast against the snow.
 Or create snow mounds against darker color earth.